quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/linter.md

 ```

 ## Disabling Linter
-In order for you to disable ESLint, all you need to do is comment out (or remove) the following code from `/quasar.conf.js`:
+In order for you to disable ESLint later, all you need to do is comment out (or remove) the following code from `/quasar.conf.js`:

 ```js
 build: {